glitchassassin/digital-garden/content/Screeps Economy.md

 Storage structures can hold up to a million energy.
 This means that RCL4 changes the game dramatically.
 The pre-RCL4 economy is a very small part of the game, but may be significant in [BotArena-type competitions.](https://screepspl.us/events/)

 Storage provides a buffer in case energy production significantly outpaces consumption (or vice versa).
-Before
+Until the storage is built, production and consumption need to be balanced.
+If more energy is produced than used, it will decay, meaning that energy, CPU, and spawn time are being wasted.
+If not enough energy is being produced, creeps will be unable to work, and energy/CPU/spawn time will again be wasted.

+Once the storage is built, this is less of an issue: excess energy can be shunted to storage, and then consumption can be scaled up to use that excess.